iricigor/GetFolderAge/README.md

 It also outputs diagnostic/statistics info:

-* [bool]`Confident` - if Modified return value is confident result, in case script is called with QuickTest switch, return value for Modified might not be correct.
+* [bool]`Confident` - if Modified return value is confident result, in case commandlet is called with QuickTest switch, return value for Modified might not be correct.
 * [int]`TotalFiles` - total number of files and directories scanned
 * [int]`TotalFolders` - total number of directories scanned
 * [string]`LastItem` - item with latest timestamp found (note that this might not ber really the latest modified file.
-If this timestamp is newer than CutOffDate, script will not search further.
+If this timestamp is newer than CutOffDate, commandlet will not search further.
 * [int]`Depth` - total depth of scanned folders relative to initial folder.
 If QuickTest, then it will be 1, regardless of real depth.
 If CutOffDate specified, it might not go to full depth, so this number will be smaller than full depth.
 * [decimal]`ElapsedSeconds` - time spent in checking the folder
 * [datetime]`FinishTime` - date and time when folder check was completed